News

 Prepare for added documentation and customs delays

 This shift especially affects those moving containers of goods from Asia, Europe, and South America.
-Businesses that rely on LTL shipping for restocking, replenishment, or regional distribution could also experience volatility in pricing and capacity.
+Businesses that rely on LTL shipping for restocking, replenishment, or regional distribution are also facing volatility in pricing and capacity.

 Customs Clearance and Compliance Challenges

-3PLs that provide customs brokerage and compliance support are now playing an essential role in helping companies avoid costly disruptions and delays at ports and border crossings.
+3PLs that provide customs brokerage and compliance support play an essential role helping companies avoid disruptions and delays at ports and border crossings.

 Diversifying suppliers to reduce reliance on heavily tariffed countries